Instabilities of the Fractionalized Dirac Semimetal in the Kitaev-Kondo Model: Introduction

 In a very recent investigation \cite{Bunney+25} the local moment degrees of freedom were integrated out, resulting in a Hubbard repulsion and spin-spin interaction between the conduction electrons to second order in the Kondo coupling.
 The induced electronic spin-spin interaction has the same sign and bond-directional dependence as the Kitaev exchange.
 The resulting interacting electron problem was then analyzed using functional renormalization group (fRG).
 While near the van-Hove filling the FL* was found to become unstable towards the formation of a spin-density wave (SDW), at smaller fillings a transition from the FL* state to a superconductor was found, in the antiferromagnetic case with chiral $d+id$ symmetry, in the ferromagnetic case of spin-triplet $p$-wave type.
 Unfortunately, the momentum resolution in the fRG was insufficient to investigate the behavior for electron fillings close to the Dirac point.

 In this paper we use a complementary method to investigate the instabilities of the fractionalized half-filled Dirac semimetal of the Kitaev-Kondo model.
-By integrating out the gapped vison modes we derive an effective low-energy continuum field theory of the gapless Dirac Majorana fermions coupled to Dirac conduction electrons.
+Treating the Kondo coupling in second-order perturbation theory, we derive an effective low-energy continuum field theory of the gapless Dirac Majorana fermions coupled to Dirac conduction electrons.
 It contains a Hubbard on-site repulsion and a spin-spin interactions between conduction electrons, as well as a four-fermion vertex that couples Majorana fermions and conduction electrons.
 We use a perturbative parquet RG analysis \cite{Murray+14,Chubukov+16,Xing+17,Parthenios+23} to first obtain the scale dependence of the various interaction parameters, and as a second step determine the susceptibility exponents of different order parameters from the RG flow of the conjugate fields at the critical fixed point.

 Our analysis shows that irrespective of the sign of the Kitaev coupling and the ratio of Fermi velocities of Majorana fermions and conduction electrons the critical behavior is always controlled by the same fixed point at which the conduction electrons decouple from the Majorana fermions and all electron-electron interactions, including an additional density-density repulsion that is generated under the RG, have finite positive values.
 The renormalization of various fields conjugate to potential order parameters shows that the leading instability is toward an antiferromagnetic SDW state.